-The City of Spirit Lake currently has 5 well pumps, fed by the Spokane Valley-Rathdrum Prairie Aquifer, that feed the distribution system and the three storage reservoirs.
-Wells 1,2, and 3 are down by Spirit Shores and are used during the summer months as a supplemental water source.
-Well 4 is on the east end of Maine Street with a 270,000-gallon water storage tank located directly next to it.
-Well 5, located on Van Buren and 14th Street, is our newest well and has a 500,000-gallon storage tank next to it as well.
-The third storage reservoir is the "Tea Pot" which is a 100,000-gallon tank located at 8th St and Maine St.
+The City of Spirt Lake's water distribution system and storage reservoirs are fed by five well pumps that pull directly from the Spokane Valley-Rathdrum Prairie Aquifer.
+Wells 1, 2, and 3 are down by the entrance to Spirit Shores are are used during the summer months as supplemental water sources.
+Well 4 is on the east end of Maine Street with a 270,000 gallon water storage tank located directly next to it.
+Well 5, located on W. Van Buren St and N. 14th St, is our newest well and has a 500,000 gallon storage tank.
+The third storage tank is the "Tea Pot" which is a 100,000 gallon reservoir located at W. Maine Ave and N. 8th St.